nicky-nym/nicky-nym.github.io/index.md

   * fast travel times
   * cheap travel modes

+Good mobility is more important than it sounds.
+It's not just about making rush-hour traffic a little less tiresome.
+Good mobility actually has significant implications for:
+  * economic prosperity
+  * social prosperity

 Improved mobility results from unconventional design choices:
   * **[transportation choices](#transportation)**: what vehicles to use to move people and packages &mdash; cars and trucks vs. small low-power vehicles
   * **[geometry choices](#geometry)**: the size and shape of city features &mdash; building heights, block sizes, and street lane widths